Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Introduction

 \subsection{Overview of approach}

 We establish all of our runtime bounds with essentially the same potential argument.
 Below, we first sketch this argument for Greedy Osborne, since it is the simplest.
 Next, we describe the modifications for Random Osborne---the argument is identical modulo probabilistic tools which, albeit necessary for a rigorous analysis, are not the heart of the argument.
-We then outline the analysis for Cyclic Osborne, which requires additional ideas.
+We then outline the analysis for Random-Reshuffle Cyclic Osborne, which follows as a straightforward corollary.
 We then briefly remark upon the very minor modifications required for the parallelized Osborne variants.

-For all variants, the potential is the logarithm of the sum of the entries of the current balancing $A = DKD^{-1}$ minus that of the unique balancing $A$ of $K$, i.e., $\log \sum_{ij} A_{ij} - \log \sum_{ij} A_{ij}^*$.
-Minimizing this potential function (over all positive diagonal matrices $D$) is well-known to be equivalent to Matrix Balancing; details in the Preliminaries section \S\ref{ssec:prelim:convex}.
+For all variants, the potential we use is $D \mapsto \Phi(D) - \inf_{D^*} \Phi(D^*)$, where for a positive diagonal matrix $D$, we write $\Phi(D) = \log \sum_{ij} A_{ij}$ to denote the logarithm of the sum of the entries of the current balancing $A = DKD^{-1}$.
+Minimizing this potential function is well-known to be equivalent to Matrix Balancing; details in the Preliminaries section \S\ref{ssec:prelim:convex}.
 Note also that Osborne's algorithm is equivalent to Exact Coordinate Descent on this function---which, importantly, is convex after a re-parameterization; see \S\ref{ssec:prelim:cd}.
 In the interest of accessibility, the below overview describes our approach at an informal level that does not require further background.
 Later, \S\ref{sec:prelim} provides these preliminaries, and \S\ref{sec:pot} gives the technical details of the potential argument.